How a Haggis Disaster Taught Us Everything About Real Hospitality

 "It's about understanding your audience," Raj said.
 "Not making assumptions based on stereotypes.
 It's about asking questions, listening to what they want, and changing your menu if needed."

-He then confessed that he'd seen the doctor come in.
-He'd overheard him explaining what happened at our place.
-Raj, knowing how embarrassed I must be, hadn't said anything until I brought it up myself.
-A true gent.
+He then confessed he’d seen the doctor come in.
+He’d overheard him explaining what happened at our place.
+Raj, knowing how embarrassed I must be, hadn’t said anything until I brought it up myself.
+A true gentleman.

-The uncomfortable truth is that in the hospitality industry, we’re often so focused on being perfect, on getting the best ingredients, on creating the right atmosphere, that we forget the most important thing: understanding our customers.
+The uncomfortable truth is, in the hospitality industry, restaurant and bar owners are often so focused on being perfect, on getting the best ingredients, on creating the right atmosphere, that we forget the most important thing: truly understanding our customers.
 We get caught up in our own world and fail to see things from their point of view.
 And sometimes, that means swallowing our pride and admitting we were wrong.

-The bit nobody talks about is the shame and embarrassment that comes with screwing up big time.
+The bit nobody talks about is the sheer shame and embarrassment that comes with screwing up big time.
 It’s the fear of being judged, the worry about your reputation, the awful feeling that you’ve let your team down.
-It’s easier to pretend it didn’t happen, to sweep it under the rug.
-But that’s the worst thing you can do.
+It’s so much easier to pretend it didn’t happen, to sweep it under the rug.
+But that’s honestly the worst thing you can do for your restaurant or bar's long-term success.

 First, I sat down with Hamish and Fiona.
 I told them what Raj had said.
-Hamish, a bit defensive at first, eventually got it.
+Hamish, a bit defensive at first, eventually understood.
 Fiona, always the diplomat, suggested we create a "Scottish Experience Questionnaire" for future private bookings.
 It would ask about dietary needs, spice preferences, and anything else they wanted.
+A simple idea, but brilliant.

 For example, we had a group of American tourists who were unsure about trying haggis.
-Instead of forcing it on them, we offered them a small sample first.
+Instead of just pushing it on them, we offered them a small sample first.
 They loved it!
-They ended up ordering a full portion each.
+They ended up ordering a full portion each, which felt like a real win for listening to our customers.

-I also started visiting other restaurants in Edinburgh, not just to "spy" on the competition, but to learn from them.
+I also started visiting other restaurants and bars in Edinburgh, not just to "spy" on the competition, but to learn from them.
 I tried different foods, watched how they served people, and paid attention to how they talked to customers.
+This broader industry perspective proved really valuable.

 It’s not about making our food boring, or losing our identity.
 It’s about understanding that taste is different for everyone, and that different cultures have different expectations.
 It’s about creating a welcoming place where everyone feels comfortable and respected.

-So, what can you, fellow restaurant and bar owners, learn from my haggis disaster?
+So, what can you, my fellow restaurant and bar owners, actually learn from my haggis disaster?

 - Don't assume anything about your customers.
+Seriously.
 Especially when it comes to their background and what they can or can't eat.
-Have a way of finding out what they need and expect.
-A simple form, a quick chat with your staff, can make a big difference.
+Have a clear way of finding out what they need and expect.
+A simple form, or even just a quick chat with your staff, can make a huge difference in avoiding cultural missteps.

 - Let your staff speak up.
-Fiona's quick thinking and positive attitude stopped things from being even worse.
+Fiona's quick thinking and positive attitude stopped things from being even worse that night.
 Encourage your team to be proactive when customers have problems and to find solutions.
-A happy team is a team that can adapt.
+A happy, empowered team is a team that can adapt to anything and help turn a bad experience around.

 - Learn from your mistakes.
-Don't beat yourself up, but don't ignore them either.
-Think about what went wrong, find out why, and make changes to stop it from happening again.
+Don't beat yourself up about them, but don't ignore them either.
+Take time to think about what went wrong, figure out why, and then make concrete changes to stop it from happening again.
+That’s how your restaurant or bar grows and builds resilience.

 - Be willing to learn from your competitors.
 Raj taught me a valuable lesson about being humble and understanding different cultures.
-Don't see them as enemies, see them as people you can learn from.
+Don't see other venues as just enemies; see them as people you can learn from.
+There's wisdom everywhere in the hospitality industry.

 Remember, in the restaurant and bar world, we're all in this together.
 Let's learn from each other, support each other, and create an industry that is welcoming, understanding, and serves great food for everyone.
 After all, a rising tide lifts all boats.
 Now, if you'll excuse me, I'm off to order a curry – mild, please.